'Cause Baboon's better than Weasel.

 - Another episode called "Dessert Island" has Weasel and Baboon wake up on an island where everything is made of candy, and is inhabited by a tribe of gingerbread men.
 It later turns out the island is actually an ice cream sundae.
 And it's about to get eaten.

-- Monkeys on a Typewriter: Who are insulted when Weasel tries to pay them in bananas.
+- Monkeys on a Typewriter: "A Troo Storee".
+The old "thousand monkeys on a typewriter" idiom... who are insulted when Weasel tries to pay them in bananas.

 - Mountain of Food: Weasel and Baboon land on a dessert island.